kauppa/kauppa/README.md

 The documentation covers the REST API, with an update underway to provide the Functions-as-a-Service (FaaS) API.
 These are provided on a language, by language, basis, and therefore will be provided iteratively as each language FaaS implementation is considered mature.
 Our priority is for JavaScript / npm support to pass the test first, and others to come later.

 We use Swift and Rust internally, and we're already looking at Go and Python as priority options.

+## Security

+We experimented with a few approaches to security.
+Originally Kauppa was based on a monolithic marketplace service for coffee, written in _Java_, and then in _Go_.
+It had a rather complex, albeit powerful single sign-on service supporting it.
+However, as we worked with more and more partners in the community who needed control of their own data, and access to the code, we moved much of the system into two separate projects: Arusha, and Kauppa.

+Kauppa is intended to be decentralized and load balanced on a cluster.
+Arusha is the single-sign on we use to manage authentication and role-based access.
+You can use whatever you want.
+We developed Kauppa to have near-zero understanding of users or roles, to keep it agnostic, unopinionated, and flexible enough to work anywhere.

+This means it's inherently insecure in so far as anyone can access and change data in a default instance of Kauppa, and so security should be managed elsewhere.
+For us, it's managed with [Kubernetes](https://kubernetes.io) on a cluster, with [Arusha](https://github.com/Omnijar/arusha), keeping it entirely open source.
+Other organizations may want to use their existing SSO infrastructure and RBAC solutions.
+Kauppa supports **OAuth2** and **OpenID Connect** to ensure flexibility, but we don't push a specific solution onto the community.

+If you want security, but want to keep life simple, you can choose [our managed service](https://naamio.cloud) instead, which includes security-as-a-service, and enables you to retain ownership of your Kauppa instance.

 ## Licensing